sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/12_Working_with_NoSQL_and_MongoDB/181_Creating_and_managing_the_connection.md

 ## Creating the database connection
 - Creating a connection.
-Copy the SRV address, and add in the password (use an [env variable](https://github.com/exemplar-codes/online-shop-with-nosql-mongodb/commit/226967b78f8741422a48e901144ea69cc60470cf))
+Copy the SRV address (from the website) and add the password (use an [env variable](https://github.com/exemplar-codes/online-shop-with-nosql-mongodb/commit/226967b78f8741422a48e901144ea69cc60470cf))
 	```js
 	// file /util/database.js
 	const mongodb = require('mongodb');